SharePoint/sp-dev-docs/docs/sp-add-ins/access-sharepoint-data-from-add-ins-using-the-cross-domain-library.md

-# Access SharePoint 2013 data from add-ins using the cross-domain library
+# Access SharePoint data from add-ins using the cross-domain library
-Learn how to access data in a SharePoint website from your add-in by using the cross domain library in SharePoint 2013.
+Learn how to access data in a SharePoint website from your add-in by using the cross domain library in SharePoint.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
 For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).